Stuttgart Bucket List: 15 Best Places to Visit in Stuttgart, Germany

 5. Shop Local and International Delicacies at Markthalle

 Markthalle, or Market Hall when translated, is Stuttgart’s huge historic public market with 33 stalls.
-There’s a huge selection of goods to choose from representing delicacies and products from different parts of the world.
+There’s a vast selection of goods to choose from representing delicacies and products from different parts of the world.

 Don’t forget to also explore the second floor where you’ll find home good items and a restaurant.